‘We’re inside a glacier, Mum!’

-The Jungfraujoch bills itself as ‘the roof of Europe’, and although it can’t lay claim to being the highest point on the Continent, it does have its highest railway station, at 3454m (or more interestingly put, nearly 3.5km above sea level).
-To get there, you take a train along a tunnel that passes first through the mighty Eiger, then swings round to traverse the neighbouring Mönch.
-Pit-stops en route allow you to climb out for superb vistas over otherworldly landscapes of snow and ice.
+The Jungfraujoch bills itself as ‘the roof of Europe’, and although it can’t lay claim to being the highest point on the Continent, it does have its highest railway station, at nearly 3.5km above sea level.
+To get there, you take a truly magical train-ride along a windowed tunnel that passes first through the mighty Eiger, then swings round to traverse the neighbouring Mönch.
+Pit-stops en-route allow you to climb out for superb vistas over otherworldly landscapes of snow and ice.

-To our dismay, the ‘Snow Fun’ promised for the kids at the top of the Jungfraujoch – toboganning and a zipwire – was closed due to worsening weather, but the outing was still a great adventure by virtue of us being so high up and surrounded by snowy peaks in early September.
+To our dismay, the ‘Snow Fun’ promised for the kids at the top of the Jungfraujoch – tobogganing and a zip wire – was closed due to an imminent snowstorm, but the outing was still a great adventure by virtue of us being so high up and surrounded by snowy peaks in early September.
 As avalanches crackled like thunder in nearby valleys, we walked over the snowy Aletsch glacier – the longest in the Alps – past crevasses spiked with lethal-looking stalactites, to the Mönchejochhut, a hikers’ refuge serving suitably calorific mountain fare plus hot chocolate for the kids and tea with hot wine for grown-ups.
-As the weather continued its decline, turning into a blizzard of hard little snowflakes that pecked at our skin, we headed back down towards the observation building, Ethan by now hoping against hope to hitch a ride on the snow plough as it lumbered past.
+As the weather continued its decline, turning into a blizzard of hard little snowflakes that pecked at our skin, we headed back down towards the observation building, Ethan by now hoping against hope to hitch a ride on the snowplough as it lumbered past.

 The Jungfraujoch excursion took up the third day of our trip to the Haslital and Jungfrau region of the Swiss Alps, both of which offer fabulous family activities in winter and summer alike.
-Having flown to Bern, Switzerland’s capital, from London City Airport with Skywork (flyskywork.com) in a most civilised fashion – Ethan was particularly impressed by airline's loan of iPads, which allowed him to play ‘Angry Birds’ as I breakfasted on Birchermuesli – we headed first to the Hasliberg cable-car station.
+Having flown to Bern, Switzerland’s capital, we headed first to the Hasliberg cable-car station.
 This took us up, over the heads of marmots fattening themselves for hibernation on the hillsides, to the Alpen Tower restaurant, where we refuelled on good Swiss specialities and pasta in readiness for tackling the Muggestutz, a children’s adventure trail based on the tale of local dwarves driven from their village up to these heights by nasty humans.

 The Hotel Handeck is more than well-sited for the Haslital’s main attraction, the Gelmer funicular railway, first built for hydro workers but recently reopened as a tourist attraction with the USP of being Europe’s steepest funicular, with a rather shocking 106% gradient.
 Even worse (at least for vertigo-sufferers like me) is that it’s accessed from the hotel by means of a long hanging bridge that takes pedestrians over a rail tunnel and a gorge.
 Still, the sight of Gelmer lake at the top of the funicular in the early-morning light and the energetic hike down to Chuenzetennlen, along precipitous paths bordered by bushes of wild blueberries that we picked and munched en route, made the pure terror of the two experiences worth it (Ethan had loved every minute of both).